SA: Why Not Litigation?

 The great majority of claimants choose adjudication but before the process can be commenced, the respondent must be given a second opportunity to serve the payment schedule (response).

-Please move to the next step on the SA flowchart" being "Claimant has 20 business days from Due Date for payment to prepare and serve 2nd opportunity Adjudication [s17(2)] Notice on Respondent re no Payment Schedule".
+Please move to the next step on the SA flowchart being "Claimant has 20 business days from Due Date for Payment to prepare & serve Adjudication Notice, also known as s17(2) notice re no Payment Schedule".